rus55/Search-movie/README.md

-Проект "Поиск фильмов".

-Данный проект написан на ReactJS, используя Redux, хуки  и модульные стили.
-В приложении реализован следующий функционал:

-- Добавление фильма
-- Просмотр списка фильмов - каталог
-- Поиск фильмов по параметрам
-- Просмотр страницы фильма

-В приложении использовался самописный бекенд.
+Film search project

+This project is written in ReactJS using Redux, hooks and modular styles.
+The application implements the following functionality:

+Adding a movie
+Browse movie list - catalog
+Search for movies by parameters
+Movie Page View
+The application used a self-written backend.

 ---------------------------------------------------------

-Перед запуском необходимо установить базу данных MongoDB !

-Как запустить:

-1)Перейти в папку backend
+MongoDB database needs to be installed before running!

+How to start:

-1.1) npm i
-1.2) Запустить сервер командой npm run server
+1) Go to the backend folder 1.1) npm i 1.2) Run the server with the command npm run server

-2)В другом терминале перейти в папку Search-movie
-2.1) npm i
-2.1) Запустить командой npm start
+2) In another terminal, go to the Search-movie folder 2.1) npm i 2.1) Run with the npm start command